PedroPLCode/StefanCryptoTradingBot/README.md

 - Machine Learning: Incorporating machine learning to improve trade predictions and make the bot more adaptive.
 - Backtesting: Adding backtesting features to allow users to test their strategies against historical data.

-### Familiarize yourself thoroughly with the source code; only then will you be able to customize the bot to your own needs and preferences.
+### Familiarize yourself thoroughly with the source code.
+Only then will you be able to customize the bot to your own needs and preferences.
 Any comments welcome.

 StefanCryptoTradingBot Project is under GPL Licence (GNU General Public License)